wavefrontHQ/docs/pages/doc/tracing_instrumenting_frameworks.md

 Metric data reporting occurs at the interval you specify.
 Trace data reporting occurs automatically whenever spans are complete.

-**Note:** You can set up a reporter that sends trace data to your console for debugging, too.
+**Note:** If you need to debug issues with spans, you can set up a `CompositeReporter` to combine a `WavefrontSpanReporter` with a `ConsoleReporter`.
+A `ConsoleReporter` sends trace data to your console.

 <!---
 ### Instrumenting Multiple Frameworks in the Same Service